CygenceTech/content-ops-starter/content/pages/about.md

         tagline: ''
         subtitle: ''
         text: >
-          ## *Understand your IT.*
+          ## *Understand your AI.*

-          There’s a knowledge gap in IT between service providers and their clients.
+          There’s a knowledge gap in AI between service providers and their clients.

           We know how hard it is for our clients to feel confident in making